UNBCTF/UNBCTF.github.io/docs/blog/posts/training/linux-basics/linux-basics.md

 #### touch

-The `touch` command creates a file if it does not exist, and does nothing if the file does exist.
-This is useful for testing file access and creating blank files.
+The `touch` command creates a file if it does not exist and does nothing if the file does exist.
+This command helps test file access and create blank files.

 Example: `touch my_file`